• Skip to primary navigation

 • Brown rice flour is gluten free, but you can use any other wheat free flour if you don't have or want to use brown rice flour.

-• Tapioca starch is a clean starch and a highly recommended starch to you use.
+• Tapioca starch is a clean starch and a highly recommended starch to use.
 Fine cornmeal also works just as well if you don't any to hand (organic if possible)

 • For best results include both flour and starch as they will help to give texture to your soup